 The question is: why?

 One of the main factors that contributes to higher perceived exertion indoor vs outdoor is heat.
-We took an in-depth look at heat in the first edition of Rouleur Performance.
 However, wind velocity, body position and attention also play a role in creating unique differences between indoor and outdoor exercise performance.

 Firstly, though, let's look at the advantages of indoor training.